didx-xyz/aries-cloudapi-python/README.md

 ## How to Run It

+> [!NOTE]
+> For local development we migrated away from Docker Compose and now use Tilt
+> and Kind.
+>
+> The original `./manage` script and Docker Compose files are still available in
+> this repository, however they are now deprecated, no longer maintained, and
+> will be removed in the future.

 Running the project is straightforward — it's all containerized.
 Simply execute `mise run tilt:up` from the project root.
 This command will spin up a Kind cluster, build all the necessary docker images, and start the project.